 research project

 Hei Matapihi ki te Ao: Toi te Moana, Toi te Whenua, Toitū te Mokopuna

-Intrinsic and effective climate leadership This research project will tap into three sources of mātauranga to uncover our innate climate knowledge and climate leadership.
-We aim to reignite the natural strengths and capability of our collective ahi kā to respond to the multiple threats Matapihi is facing as a result of climate change.
-Matapihi is...
+Intrinsic and effective climate leadership This research project tapped into three sources of mātauranga to uncover our innate climate knowledge and climate leadership.
+We aimed to reignite the natural strengths and capability of our collective ahi kā to respond to the multiple threats Matapihi is facing as a result of climate change.
+Matapihi is in...
 Read more »...

+research project